 This parameter determines the time allowed for the level to settle after all pumps have switched Off, in order to avoid any effects of flow back or turbulence, before calculating the Inflow Rate.
-This parameter is also used in the RMA Alarm function to allow the pumping rate to settle after starting the first pump.

 Enter desired time in minutes.
 Default = 1 minute.